6 Symptoms of a Blown Head Gasket: Causes and Prevention

 What can be mistaken for a blown head gasket?

-Many automobiles frequently experience coolant and oil leaks.
+Many car frequently experience coolant and oil leaks.
 You don’t necessarily have a blown head gasket just because you notice a leak.
 However, if you see that most of the oil or coolant is leaking from the engine block, it can be a sign that the head gasket is no longer keeping a seal.

 Can a car run with a bad head gasket?